 Consume more Magnesium

-Inadequate magnesium appears to reduce serotonin levels, it it vital to our health as it is essential in over 600 different metabolic functions including nervous system regulation.
+Inadequate magnesium appears to reduce serotonin levels, it is vital to our health as it is essential for over 600 different metabolic functions including nervous system regulation.

 Need some help in consuming more magnesium here are some foods high in magnesium: